StratusLab/documentation/users-tutorial/src/main/markdown/06-storage.md

 transparent to the user.

-In this tutorial we will be using "Flora and Fauna" read-only disk from the Marketplace, identifier: GPAUQFkojP5dMQJNdJ4qD_62mCo.
+**In this tutorial we will be using "Flora and Fauna" read-only disk from the Marketplace, identifier: GPAUQFkojP5dMQJNdJ4qD_62mCo**

-In case you want to create read-only disks, below general information pn how this could be done.
+In case you want to create read-only disks, below general information on how this could be done.

 ### Create a Disk Image